Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Ha Xuan Nham, Head of the Secondary Education Department, Hanoi Department of Education and Training, also admitted that the test questions had no errors in content, but some questions were blurred due to unclear ink and broken hyphens, causing candidates to misunderstand.

 Regarding the responsibility for the above error, the representative of the Department of Education and Training said, "The Department is not allowed to disclose the process in the area where the exam papers are printed.
-The Department will learn from experience in the upcoming high school graduation exam and the 10th grade exam next year, including the process of transporting exam papers and providing information to candidates."
+The Department will learn from experience in the upcoming high school graduation exam and the 10th grade exam next year, including the process of transporting exam papers and information to candidates."

-Printing wrong 10th grade exam papers in Hanoi: Whose responsibility is it? - 1
+Wrongly printed 10th grade exam papers in Hanoi: Whose responsibility is it? - 1

 Candidates taking the 10th grade entrance exam in Hanoi.
 (Illustration photo)

-Regarding the complaint of a candidate in room 11, test site number 5, Cao Ba Quat High School (Gia Lam, Hanoi) saying that the supervisor answered with a "minus sign" when the candidate questioned about the faintly printed score on the test, Mr. Toan said "maybe the teacher in that test room did not teach Math so he could not detect the mistake".
+Regarding the complaint of a candidate in room 11, test site number 5, Cao Ba Quat High School (Gia Lam, Hanoi) that the supervisor answered with a "minus sign" when the candidate questioned about the faintly printed score in the test, Mr. Toan said "maybe the teacher in that test room did not teach Math so he could not detect the mistake".

-The Department will further verify and clarify which supervisor to remind and handle according to exam regulations.
+The Department will verify further and clarify which supervisor to remind and handle according to exam regulations.

 Considering that the misprinted math exam for grade 10 was a rare incident, teacher Vo Quoc Ba Can, a teacher at Archimedes Academy Hanoi, said that "it is difficult to blame the Hanoi Department of Education and Training or the candidates."

 “For candidates, when entering the room, they may lose their composure and not look carefully at the questions.
-Furthermore, they may misunderstand the request that the supervisor does not explain anything further, so they do not dare to ask.
+Furthermore, they may misunderstand the request that "the supervisor does not explain anything further" so they do not dare to ask.
 This is a great lesson for students and also an experience for future candidates,” said Mr. Can.

 The information was quickly shared on many educational forums.
 Soon after, many parents went to the Department of Education and Training to complain about the incident.